joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-objects.md

 You can call either the `Event.stopPropagation()` method or the `Event.stopImmediatePropagation()` method to prevent an event object from continuing on its way through the event flow.
-The two methods are nearly identical and differ only in whether the current node’s other event listeners are allowed to execute:
+The two methods are nearly identical and differ only in whether the current node's other event listeners are allowed to execute:

 - The `Event.stopPropagation()` method prevents the event object from moving on